pranigopu/diver-vs-mermaid/README.md

 3. Growing water spaces

 They are applied sequentially, and each is applied for a set number of iterations.
 The order is key, because each cellular automaton relies on certain conditions to be effective, and these conditions are only achieved in a certain order.
 To illustrate this point, consider the following.
 The coral growth is made to happen in clusters that are not too large. _The randomly placed seaweed from stage A helps contain and shape the growth of coral clusters_.
 The water spaces are made to clear excess scattered non-water tiles ("scattered" here means surrounded by too many water tiles so as to not be a part any cluster).
 Finally, the seaweed is made to grow in scattered, non-clustered patterns so as to ensure the map has not just clean passageways amid clusters of hiding spaces that hinder movement but also some hiding spaces that do not hinder movement.
 The seaweed growth also introduces some aesthetic messinenss that may help make the map more closely resemble a natural underwater terrain. _Such seaweed growth is only viable if water spaces have been made to some extent (so that there are not too many scattered seaweed tiles leading to scattered seaweed growth and so that there is enough open water to expand into)_.

+**NOTE: Updating the grid when applying cellular automata**: <br> Cellular automata are applied per pass (pass = traversing each cell exactly once) such that all the cells are first updated according to the original grid, then the original grid is reassigned as the updated grid (i.e. the updated grid becomes the original grid only after all the cells are updated).
+Hence, when updating the cell values, the values are assigned to a buffer grid array while referencing the original grid, and only after 1 pass are the buffer grid array's values (i.e. all the updated cell values) assigned to the original grid array.

 ---